naumansajjad/File-Manager-with-CLI-Using-OOP-Concepts-In-C-/README.md

 - **Encapsulation**
 - **Exception Handling**
 - **Friend Functions**
-- **Serialization**

 ## License
-- This project is licensed under the Creative Commen Licence License.
+- This project is licensed under the Creative Common Licence.

 ## Acknowledgements
-- Special thanks to Lahore Garrison University, Department of Computer Sciences, and our instructor **Sir Munawar Ahmad** for guidance and support.
+- Special thanks to Lahore Garrison University, Department of Computer Sciences, and our instructor [**Sir Munawar Ahmad**](https://www.linkedin.com/in/munawar-ahmed-8543a91a9/) for guidance and support.

 ## Authors
 - [**Nauman Sajjad**](https://github.com/naumansajjad)